-An activity represents a system-provided or custom service—accessible through an activity view controller—that can act on some specified content.
+An activity represents a system-provided or custom task—accessible through an activity view controller—that can work with the current content.

-Is a customizable object representing a service that an app can perform while users are in the app
+Is a customizable object representing a task that an app can perform while users are in the app

 Is represented by an icon that looks similar to a bar button icon

-Users initiate a service by tapping its activity icon in the activity view controller.
-In response, the activity either performs the service immediately, or if the service is complicated, it can request more information before performing the service.
+Users initiate an activity by tapping its icon in the activity view controller.
+In response, the activity either performs the task immediately, or if the task is complicated, it can request more information before performing the task.

-Use an activity to give users access to a custom service that your app can perform.
-Note that iOS provides several built-in services, such as Print, Twitter, Message, and AirPlay.
-You don’t need to create a custom activity that performs a built-in service.
+Use an activity to give users access to a custom service or task that your app can perform.
+Note that iOS provides several built-in activities and app extensions, such as Print, Twitter, Message, and AirPlay.
+You don’t need to create a custom activity that performs a built-in task.